Using Sqoop

 Do not specify the name of an existing bucket directory.

-To the HDFS directory
+To an HDFS directory

 This type of import is available if the following services are enabled in the Yandex Data Processing cluster: